Immigration pushed up employment

 |Absolute figures||Percentage points|

-In spite of the strong growth in the number of employed immigrants over the last year, the employment rate among immigrants was, nevertheless, unchanged at 62.8 per cent in 2012 to 63.1 in 2013 (employed immigrants as a percentage of the immigrant population aged 15-74 years).
+In spite of the strong growth in numbers of employed immigrants during the last year, the employment rate among immigrants only increased by 0.3 percentage points, from 62.8 per cent in 2012 to 63.1 in 2013 (employed immigrants as a percentage of the immigrant population aged 15-74 years).
 This is due to a growth in the immigrant population, which was almost as strong as the growth among the employed immigrants.
-Within the whole Norwegian population (at the same age), the employment rate was 68.7 per cent, which was 0.4 percentage points below the level of 2012.
+Within the whole Norwegian population (at the same age), the employment rate was 68.6 per cent, which was 0.1 percentage points below the level of 2012.
 This small decrease is due to the growth within the population aged 67-74 years.

-Among immigrants aged 15-74 years, 67.8 per cent of the men and 57.3 per cent of the women were employed in the 4th quarter, i.e. a difference of 10.5 percentage points.
-In the population as a whole, this gender difference was smaller.
-A total of 71.6 per cent of the men and 65.7 per cent of the women were employed, which gives a difference of 5.9 percentage points.
-From these figures, it also follows that there is a larger gap to the population as a whole among female immigrants than among male immigrants.
+Among immigrants (15-74 years), 67.9 per cent of the men and 57.7 per cent of the women were employed in the 4th quarter, i.e. a difference of 10.2 percentage points.
+In the whole population, this gender difference was smaller.
+A total of 71.4 per cent of the men and 65.6 per cent of the women were employed, which gives a difference of 5.8 percentage points.
+From these figures it also follows that there is a larger gap to the whole population among the immigrant women than among the immigrant men.

 Large differences among immigrants

-The employment rate among immigrants from the EEA countries, who are mainly labour immigrants, is higher than the national average (at 68.7 per cent).
-In the 4th quarter of 2012, the employment rates among these groups in the 4th quarter of 2013 were as follows: 76.1 per cent (the Nordic countries), 73.0 per cent (EU countries in Eastern Europe) and 70.0 per cent (Western Europe).
-Next to them we find immigrants from North America and Oceania, with a 66.4 per cent employment share, while the rate for immigrants from South and Central America and Eastern Europe outside the EU was similar, at 63.2 and 62.3 per cent respectively.
-The rate for the Asian group is somewhat lower, at ca.54.6 per cent, while immigrants from Africa have an even lower rate, at 42.5 per cent.
+Immigrants from the EEA countries, who mainly consist of labour immigrants, have considerably higher rates than other immigrants.
+The employment rates among these groups in the 4th quarter of 2013 were as follows: 76.3 per cent (the Nordic countries), 72.9 per cent (EU countries in Eastern Europe) and 70.7 per cent (Western Europe).
+Next, we find immigrants from North America and Oceania with a share of employed at 66 per cent, while immigrants from South and Central America and Eastern Europe outside the EU both had rates of about 63 per cent.
+The rate for the Asian group is somewhat lower, at.
+55.2 per cent, while immigrants from Africa are lower still, at 41.9 per cent employed.

-These differences have been quite stable irrespective of economic cycles.
-Immigrants from Asia and Africa have larger shares of refugees with a shorter time of residence in Norway than other groups, especially the African group.
-In addition, we find very low employment rates among many African and Asian women (irrespective of time of residence), which pulls down the average within these groups.
-This phenomenon applies to established groups such as the Pakistanis and the Turkish, and more recently arrived immigrants from Afghanistan, Somalia and Iraq.
+In addition we find very low employment rates among many African and Asian women (irrespective of time of residence), which pulls down the average within these groups.
+This phenomenon applies to both established groups such as the Pakistanis and the Turkish, and more recently arrived immigrants from Afghanistan, Somalia and Iraq.